-Social Determinants of Health Approach Our health plans employ a comprehensive approach that identifies social determinants of health (SDOH) needs at both the health plan enrollee and community level.
-Our National Molina Healthcare Social Determinants of Health Innovation Center: expands member engagement and support by developing programs and best practices to address healthcare access barriers created by social factors, partners with local and national community-based organizations, providers, and stakeholders to better serve the social and physical needs of our members, and integrates SDOH into the Company's models of care through various initiatives.
-We have a long history of partnering with community-based organizations to provide crucial services and support that promote health equity and address SDOH.
-Our Care Connections program addresses SDOH, such as access to healthcare due to transportation challenges and housing instability, by expanding access to quality care by meeting patients where they are, in their homes, at mobile or pop-up clinics, or on virtual visits.
-Care Connections Program Our Care Connections team consisting of nurse practitioners provides in-home visits to those who have difficulty accessing care in facilities.
-Saic connections i rogiam The nurse practitioners provide wellness and preventive care services and "boots on the ground" to determine if SDOH play a role in members' health challenges.
+Our health plans employ a comprehensive approach that identifies social determinants of health (SDOH) needs at both the health plan enrollee and community level.
+Our Health Equity Officer, Dr. Sarita Massey, is responsible for embedding the Company's health equity vision and strategy into our markets and contributing to improved health equity for our members.
+Dr. Massey leads the Health Equity Committee at Molina, with representation from each of our health plans, as well as functional areas such as quality, member services, customer experience and diversity, equity and inclusion (DEI).
+In addition, our National Molina Healthcare Social Determinants of Health Innovation Center expands member engagement and support by developing programs and best practices to address healthcare access barriers created by social factors.
+The National Molina Healthcare Social Determinants of Health Innovation Center partners with local and national community-based organizations, providers, and stakeholders to better serve the social and physical needs of our members and integrates SDOH into the Company's models of care through various initiatives.

+We also address SDOH through our Care Connections program, such as access to healthcare due to transportation challenges and housing instability, by expanding access to quality care by meeting patients where they are, in their homes, at mobile or pop-up clinics, or on virtual visits.
+Our Care Connections team consisting of nurse practitioners provides in-home visits to those who have difficulty accessing care in facilities.
+The nurse practitioners provide wellness and preventive care services and "boots on the ground" to determine if SDOH play a role in members' health challenges.
 Services include annual physical exams; a review of medical history, medications, SDOH; assessments of pain and functional status; psychosocial well-being assessments; and identification and closing of preventive care gaps.